A place to Connect, Grow, and Serve

 We encourage you to become an active participant in the Unitarian Universalist Church of Arlington.
-Several times a year we offer "New UU,” an orientation for newcomers in which you learn about our church, our activities, the history and philosophy of both Unitarian Universalism in general and for this particular church.
+Several times a year we offer "Introduction to Our Faith,” an orientation for newcomers in which you learn about our church, our activities, the history and philosophy of both Unitarian Universalism in general and for this particular church.

 UUCA ensures that people of differing abilities feel welcome and fully equipped to participate in church life.
 The main entrance to the church is at the top of a gradually ascending ramp that is lined with handrails.
 An elevator is available on the ground floor, and it goes to our second level where the sanctuary for Sunday services take place.
 The church also has headphones and audio equipment for attendees who may have difficulty hearing our services.
 A number of other building features ensure that all are welcome and comfortable.
 Our pews have lumbar support in them and cushions that are very back friendly.

 UUCA includes ministries of Worship, Religious Education, Social Justice, Music, Membership and Hospitality, Pastoral Care, Governance and Finance and many others that provide programs and services to our church community and the greater community around us.

 Within each ministry are opportunities to become active in the church.
 Greeters can help you connect with events, activities, committees, and volunteer opportunities.
 Stop by the Welcome desk for answers to your questions and to put your name on our mailing list to receive our weekly email - Connections.
 You can also click here to contact us to be put on the mailing list.

 Furthermore, you have a choice of more than 90 organizations to join within UUCA including the Day Alliance, Young Adults, Fellowship X, and Covenant Groups.